 Earl Grey tea is one of the most popular black teas available and with its hint of bergamot it lends itself beautifully to a myriad of fun desserts and baked goods — like this Earl Grey Honey Tea Cake with Lavender Buttercream.

-For this particular recipe we used Plum Deluxe’s Mindful Morning tea blend; however, the Delightful Morning blend with its pinch of Oregon lavender or even the Gratitude Blend that contains a notes of strawberry would be great options, too.
+For this particular recipe we used Plum Deluxe’s Mindful Morning Earl Grey creme tea blend; however, the Delightful Morning lavender Earl Grey tea blend or even the Gratitude Blend strawberry Earl Grey tea would be great options, too.
 They also make great companions to serve with this honey lavender cake, though any number of teas — floral or not — would pair wonderfully.

 We went with a lightly spiced honey cake for this decadent dessert.
 Honey cakes are known to be incredibly moist with just the right amount of sweetness.
 This particular cake has those same benefits with just a hint of spice to balance out the floral flavors of the lavender buttercream.
 The combination is wonderfully heavenly and light, making it the perfect thing to round out nearly any get together, whether it’s a light teatime brunch or a big holiday meal.